lottapispa/Connect-Four-tiralabra/documentation/weeklyreport6.md

 Core functionality is almost done.
 Testing time complexity isn't where I would like.

 ### Problems
 Having trouble figuring out how to link function choose_best_move to minimax and whether to call minimax in function choose_best_move or the other way around.
-I'm wondering how to give priority to center columns while still blocking opponents connect four in class score?
+I'm also wondering how to give priority to center columns while still blocking opponents connect four in class score.

 ### Questions
 What kind of performance evaluation/suorituskykytesti is needed in my project?